 Practicing Psychodynamic Therapy: A CasebookThe Guilford Press #ad - Commentary from summers and Barber on every case highlights important points and key clinical dilemmas.
 Barber.
 This volume presents 12 highly instructive case studies grounded in the evidence-based psychodynamic therapy model developed by Richard F. Bringing clinical concepts vividly to life, treatment planning, and the entire course of therapy, each case describes the patient's history and presenting problems and takes the reader through psychodynamic formulation, including the challenges of termination.

-Practicing Psychodynamic Therapy: A Casebook #ad - See also the authored book psychodynamic Therapy: A Guide to Evidence-Based Practice, in which Summers and Barber comprehensively describe their therapeutic model.
+See also the authored book psychodynamic Therapy: A Guide to Evidence-Based Practice, in which Summers and Barber comprehensively describe their therapeutic model.
 The cases address a variety of core psychodynamic problems, with outcomes ranging from very successful to equivocal.
 Summers and Jacques P. The emotional experience of the therapist is explored throughout.